Eastern Air Lines Flight 980: Accident

 Mount Illimani, the crash site, visible from near El Alto International Airport, where Eastern Air Lines Flight 980 had a scheduled stopover.

-Eastern Air Lines Flight 980 had departed President Stroessner International Airport in Asunción, Paraguay, at 17:57 on January 1, 1985, with a passenger contingent of nineteen and a crew of ten.
+Eastern Air Lines Flight 980 had departed President Stroessner International Airport in Asunción, Paraguay, at 17:57 on January 1, 1985, with nineteen passengers and a crew of ten.
 The passengers were from Paraguay, South Korea and the United States.
 Among them was the wife of Arthur H. Davis, the then-U.S. Ambassador to Paraguay, William Kelly, a director of the Peace Corps in Paraguay, and two Eastern pilots flying as passengers.
+The flight crew consisted of Captain Larry Campbell, First Officer Kenneth Rhodes, Flight Engineer Mark Bird, and five flight attendants from Chile.

-At 19:37 the flight crew of Flight 980 (Captain Larry Campbell, First Officer Kenneth Rhodes and Flight Engineer Mark Bird) told air traffic controllers at El Alto International Airport in La Paz, Bolivia, that he estimated landing at 19:47.
+At 19:37 the flight crew of Flight 980 told air traffic controllers at El Alto International Airport in La Paz, Bolivia, that he estimated landing at 19:47.
 The crew was cleared to descend from 25,000 to 18,000 feet.
 At some point after this exchange, the aircraft veered significantly off course for unknown reasons, possibly to avoid weather.
 The accident occurred 25 miles from runway 9R at El Alto airport.

 On-site investigation

-In October 1985, the U.S National Transportation Safety Board (NTSB) selected Greg Feith, an air safety investigator, to lead a team of U.S. investigators and Bolivian mountain guides to conduct an on-site examination of the wreckage of Flight 980, which had come to rest around 6126 m.
+In October 1985, the U.S. National Transportation Safety Board (NTSB) selected Greg Feith, an air safety investigator, to lead a team of U.S. investigators and Bolivian mountain guides to conduct an on-site examination of the wreckage of Flight 980, which had come to rest around 6126 m.
 Feith conducted the on-site investigation with the goal of finding the flight data recorder (FDR) and the cockpit voice recorder (CVR), as well as retrieving other critical information; however, because the wreckage was spread over a vast area and covered by 6 to 9 m of snow, he and his team could not locate either of the "black boxes".
 He did retrieve various small parts of the aircraft cockpit, official flight-related paperwork, and some items from the passenger cabin.